Android Wear can be a complicated and frustrating beast at times, whether your smartwatch is rocking the fresh Wear 2.0

 That's why we've put together the ultimate Android Wear guide of guides to help you with everything from setting up your smartwatch to choosing the best apps, games and watch faces and getting music onto your device.

-If we've missed anything, try our tips and tricks guide or let us know in the comments below.
+If we've missed anything let us know in the comments below.

 What is Android Wear?
 If this is your first smartwatch, or even first wearable, it's handy to get to grips with how Android Wear smartwatches work and what each one does first.